Who said a short hairstyle couldn’t be versatile?

 Spiral ribbon curls

-For a tighter, more textured look, try Marjan’s spiral curls hairstyle.
-First, part your hair on the opposite side to where you plan on wearing it and take small sections of hair into your straightener (point your flat iron directly downwards).
+For a tighter, more textured, curly hair look, try Marjan’s spiral curls hairstyle.
+She prefers to use a straightener over a curling wand for this curly bob hairstyle.
+First, create a side part on the opposite side to where you plan on wearing it and take small sections of hair into your straightener (point your flat iron directly downwards).
 Twist the straightener slightly – away from the face – so the hair is wrapped around the hot irons, then pull down as you keep a gentle clamp on the hair.
 This will form a tight-ish curl.

 To create this short hairstyle, simply pull the top third of your hair back and secure it with an elastic.
 Marjan notes that it’s important to just use your fingers for this step as a brush will leave the hair looking too polished and sleek.